EvanGottschalk/OperateExchange/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPL-3 License.
 See `LICENSE` for more information.